How do I create custom exception classes in C ?

 std::exception

-: The standard C library provides a base class called std::exception
+: The standard C library provides a base class calledstd::exception

-Define the Custom Exception Class: You can define your custom exception class with additional information relevant to your application.
+.
+By inheriting from this class, your custom exception class will have a standard interface. - Define the Custom Exception Class: You can define your custom exception class with additional information relevant to your application.
 For example:

 - Add Additional Members and Methods: You can add any additional members and methods that are needed to store and retrieve information about the error.
 For instance: